-The corporation tax rates for small and large companies will be aligned at 20% from April 2015.
-This will remove the need for the associated companies rule and the marginal rate of corporation tax will disappear.
-The rates for the three financial years to 31 March 2017 have been announced as:
+The corporation tax rates for small and large companies was aligned at 20% from April 2015.
+This removed the need for the associated companies rule and the marginal rate of corporation tax was also abolished.
+The rates for the three financial years to 31 March 2020 are as follows:

 |Year beginning 1 April:||2015||2016||2017|

 Small and medium (SME) companies can claim enhanced deductions for expenditure on R&D projects at 230% of qualifying expenditure.
 Where the deduction is claimed and the company makes a loss, it can claim a cash credit from HMRC of 14.5% of that loss.

 Large companies can claim an 11% uplift on the following qualifying expenditure:

 RDEC differs from the previous R&D scheme for large companies as it is an 'above the line' tax credit and can be accounted for in the profit/loss statement.

 Around 53 enterprise zones have been formed around the country to encourage investment and job formation.
 Businesses in some of those zones can claim 100% capital allowances on the equipment they use within the zone.
 The period for which those 100% allowance are available has been extended by three years to 31 March 2020.